clases-julio/p4-encoderoptico-dgarciac2021/README.md

 ## Circuit Assembly

 With the addition of the DC motor driver, wiring could became a little bit messy and more complex than previous exercises.
-We are using one [button](https://github.com/clases-julio/p3-interruptions-dgarciac2021/wiki/Button), one driver, one 330Ω resistor and the ITR8102 sensor provided with out Raspberry Pi kits.[^1]
+We are using one [button](https://github.com/clases-julio/p3-interruptions-dgarciac2021/wiki/Button), one driver, one 330Ω resistor and the ITR8102 sensor provided with our Raspberry Pi kits.[^1]

 The electrical principle consists on whenever the sensor detects the light of the emitter, it will short the given GPIO to ground, switching its state from `HIGH` to `LOW`.